Fern Blodgett Sunde: Awards and legacy

 Sunde had cleared the way for women to serve as sparks.
 In December 1943, four months after Sunde had been awarded the Norwegian War Medal, two additional Canadian women joined the Norwegian merchant fleet as wireless operators.
 By the end of the war, 23 women – 21 Canadians and two Americans – had enlisted as sparks on board Norwegian ships.

 In 1988, Sunde received a medal from the city of Farsund for her efforts during the war.

 The Cobourg Museum Foundation commissioned a life-sized bronze statue of Sunde called Make Waves created by Tyler Fauvelle.
 The monument stands on a beach at Victoria Park in Cobourg overlooking Lake Ontario, the same view that inspired Sunde's fascination with ships nearly a century earlier.
 It was unveiled at a ceremony on October 17, 2020, while the crew of a Canadian Coast Guard vessel anchored nearby stood at attention.
 During the ceremony, Dr. Leona Woods, a Cobourg resident who had spearheaded the committee behind the monument, said in a speech:

 Fern was a Cobourg girl whose story is of national and international importance.
 She connects Canada with her ally Norway.
 She represents the veterans who participated in the Battle of the Atlantic.
 She speaks to the need for us to continue working for gender equality, and respect for all people in our society.

+In May 2025, a duplicate of the memorial statue was unveiled in Farsund.